Raia, Goa: Church

 The church was founded by the Jesuits of Rachol in 1699 and has the same Patron Saint as Rachol.
 The foundation for the church was laid in 1668.
 The church was built by the Raia and Camurlim communidades.
 The Priests who built the Raia church were from Santa Maria Majore which has a special devotion to Our Lady of Snows and so they dedicated the Raia church also to their patroness.
 The Our Lady of Snows Church, Raia, Goa has evolved considerably with time from the first church built of mud to the later one built of sand and brick by the Jesuits to the current magnificent structure.

 The Religious Orders present in the Parish of Our Lady of Snows Church, Raia, Goa are The Religious Men of the Society of Jesus (SJ) and the Society of the Divine Word (SVD).
 The Religious Women in the Raia Parish are The Handmaids of Christ (HC).
 The Society of Jesus (SJ) is based at The Pedro Arrupe Institute, St Xavier Street, Damon, Raia, Goa.
 The Society of the Divine Word (SVD) are based at the SVD Mission seminary, Raia, Goa.
 The Handmaids of Christ (HC) are based at St Theresa Convent, Ganapoga, Raia, Goa.

 Harvest festival

 Raia hosts a harvest feast, locally called the Konsache Fest in Konkani, which is celebrated on 5 August every year.
 The feast Mass is celebrated at Our Lady of Snows Church, Raia.

 Raikars, Konkani song and other features

 Raikars of the skilled Daivadnya Brahmin (sonar) community were originally from Raia, Goa, and hence some members of the community carry the village's name as part of their surname — Raikar.

 Raia, together with the nearby villages of Curtorim and Loutolim, was home to, and the nursery of, many of the Mando (plural mandde) form of prominent Goan Konkani song.

-The village is known for some prominent food outlets, including the prominent local Nostalgia restaurant.
-Nostalgia has been called "a restaurant that has made its name by serving authentic Portuguese cuisine", In other parts of the village, small but noted bakeries also draw customers.
 Some of the local institutions have deployed solar power.